-- Clean out the pan you cooked the chicken with and then add in 2 Tbs butter and heat over medium high heat until butter is melted.
-Then place one slice of the bread into the pan in the butter and place 2 oz of sliced havarti on top and then cover the pan with a lid.
+- Clean out the pan you cooked the chicken with.
+Then spread one side of a slice of bread with mayo and place the bread mayo side down onto the cleaned pan.
+Then place 2 oz of sliced havarti on top of the bread and then cover the pan with a lid.
 This will melt the cheese while the bottom of the bread browns.

-- Once the cheese is melted and the bottom of the bread is browned, remove to the side and add the other piece of bread into the pan.
-Then smear on a liberal amount of pesto, sprinkle on 2 Tbs Parmesan and top with ¼ of the chicken.
+- Once the cheese is melted and the bottom of the bread is browned, remove to the side and add the other piece of bread into the pan, also smeared with mayo.
+Then smear on a liberal amount of pesto to the bread in the pan, sprinkle on 2 Tbs Parmesan and top with 1/4 of the chicken.
 Take the other piece of already browned bread that has melted cheese on it and place on top so that the cheese is on the chicken.
 Press down and cover the pan with a lid to keep the cheese melty.